Report: Ex-LSU AD wanted Miles fired amid sexual complaints - WTMJ

 Then-athletic director Joe Alleva’s recommendation to former LSU President F. King Alexander is detailed in a report made public Friday by the Husch Blackwell law firm.
 The report offers a scathing view of the resources and attention LSU has dedicated to such complaints campus-wide and also has resulted in the suspensions of two senior athletic officials.

-Executive deputy athletics director Verge Ausberry has been suspended 30 days and senior associate athletic director Miriam Segar 21 days.
+Executive deputy athletic director Verge Ausberry has been suspended 30 days and senior associate athletic director Miriam Segar 21 days.
 Both are suspended without pay and ordered to undergo sexual violence training.

-Miles, who now coaches at Kansas, was investigated after two female student workers in LSU’s football program accused the coach of inappropriate behavior.
+Miles, who now coaches at Kansas and was placed on administrative leave by the Jayhawks on Friday night, was investigated after two female student workers in LSU’s football program accused the coach of inappropriate behavior.

 While that 2013 investigation by the Taylor Porter law firm found Miles showed poor judgment, it did not find violations of law or that he had a sexual relationship with any students.
 Taylor Porter also concluded it could not confirm one student’s allegation that Miles kissed her while they were in the coach’s car with no one else present.